Introduction

 ErrorLog ${APACHE_LOG_DIR}/typo3_error.logThe three most important directives explained:

-ServerName: The primary domain for this Virtual Host
+ServerName: the primary domain for this virtual host

 - Example:

-ServerAlias: Additional domain names for the same website
+ServerAlias: additional domain names for the same website

 - Example: